top of page

 Trollope's Victorian world comes alive through images of Trollope and his Family, Friends, Colleagues and Contemporaries, Books and Writings, Places and Conveyances, and Documents, Memorials and Remembrances that collectively define his life and times.

-Probably Anthony or Henry Trollope (Auguste Hervieu, watercolor,1832, attributed).
+Probably Anthony or Henry Trollope (by Auguste Hervieu, watercolor,1832).
+Attributed.

-Probably Thomas Adolphus Trollope (Auguste Hervieu, watercolor, 1832, attributed).
+Probably Thomas Adolphus Trollope (by Auguste Hervieu, watercolor, 1832).
+Attributed.

-Frances Trollope (Auguste Hervieu oil on canvas, circa 1832, attributed).
+Frances Trollope (by Auguste Hervieu, oil on canvas, circa 1832).
+Attributed.

 Rose Trollope, nee Heseltine, Trollope's wife.